In the first six months of 2020, the Mozi, DDG and FritzFrog botnets were very active, and exhibiting some pretty interesting behaviors.

 P2P Botnets: Following the Network Trail

-It can be quite challenging to disrupt the malicious activities of P2P botnets, but there are proven strategies that can be followed when a specific network has been affected.
+It can be challenging to disrupt the malicious activities of P2P botnets, but there are some proven strategies to follow when a specific network has been affected.

 Join us to learn about: